A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Organic chemistry is the study of carbon-containing compounds, which are the basis of all life on Earth.
-Organic compounds are also used in a wide variety of industrial applications, including the production of plastics, pharmaceuticals, food additives, and fuels.
+Organic chemistry, the study of carbon-containing compounds, forms the basis of life on Earth.
+Its principles are also crucial in numerous industrial applications, including the production of plastics, pharmaceuticals, food additives, fuels, solvents, and many more.

 Basic Concepts